 Food injustice and climate change are among the biggest challenges of our time.
 We are committed to supporting food equity, environmental sustainability, and preservation initiatives, and we hope to make a big impact.

 Lyme and tickborne diseases affect hundreds of thousands of people every year.
 We know from personal experience the devastating symptoms they can cause, but we also know that putting resources toward research will improve how doctors diagnose and treat sufferers.
-That’s why we’ve invested $50 million in over 25 research studies—to understand more, so we can fear less.
+That’s why we’ve invested over $88 million in 60+ projects—to understand more, so we can fear less.

 See Our Latest Adventures!